agsh/onvif/README.md

 ## Promises

-Right now master branch have a `onvif/promises` namespace.
+Since version 0.7.2 this library have a `onvif/promises` namespace.
 It have promisified version of Cam constructor which returns an object with the same methods as described below or in documentation but returns promises instead of callback function.
 Short example of common usage is here: